jweigend/concepts-of-programming-languages/docs/exercises/Exercise4.md

 Compare the Syntax with Java and discuss this in a group of students.

-## Exercise 4.2 - Functional Composition
+## Exercise 4.2 - Functional Composition (g◦f)(x)

-Write a Go function to compose two unknown unary functions (one argument and one return value).
+Write a Go function to compose two *unknown* unary functions (one argument and one return value).
 The functions to compose should be arguments.
 Write a Unit Test for that function.

 ## Exercise 4.3 - Map / Filter / Reduce